pyshadi/ws_parser/README.md

 # Wireshark Packet Parser and Visualizer
-The Wireshark packet parser and visualizer extracts information from .pcapng files and visualizes network traffic data.
+This is a wireshark packet parser and visualizer implementation.
+The code extracts information from .pcapng files and visualizes network traffic data.

 ## Dependencies
 You need to have the following libraries: